 Wingspan: 13.0-14.2 in

 Florida Scrub-jays are mostly blue and white birds that are closely related to Blue Jays and California Scrub-jays.
 Like other Jays, they are omnivorous and do feed on insects, small invertebrates, as well as small vertebrates.
+Along with these, the Florida scrub-jays feeds mainly on acorns.

 Even though the Florida Scrub-jay has a very spotty range in Central Florida, they are the only bird that is exclusive to the state of Florida.
 In light of that I felt compelled to include them on this list.
 If you’re lucky enough to live in one of these pockets where this species can be found, they do stick around all year long.